 Private events and group meals normally have a fixed-price menu.
 For smaller groups, most restaurants will allow diners to choose from a limited set menu.
-For larger groups, the menu is agreed in advance and served in the center of the table.
-There will normally be a variety of fixed priced drinks packages, depending on what level of drinks you want to serve.
-Prices are quoted on a per person basis and can exclude VAT and service, so always check before finalizing a booking.
+For larger groups, the menu is agreed upon in advance and served in the center of the table.
+There will normally be a variety of fixed-priced drinks packages, depending on what level of drinks you want to serve.
+Prices are quoted on a per-person basis and can exclude VAT and service, so always check before finalizing a booking.

 Here is my list of the best private dining rooms in kosher restaurants in Tel Aviv:

 Darya, Hilton Tel Aviv

 Darya recently replaced Chloelys but the restaurant has the same layout, with a sea view that is especially impressive at sunset.
 The menu is described as modern silk road cuisine, a fusion of the Far East and Mediterranean food.
 The food and service are exceptional, one of the best kosher restaurants I have ever eaten in.
 The private room is located off the main restaurant, separated by sliding doors.
 It holds up to 40 guests, with 24 on a single long table.

 Darya, Hilton Tel Aviv, 205 HaYarkon Street, +972 3 520 2127

 Sereia is a dairy and fish restaurant in The David Kempinski hotel.
 The private room off the restaurant holds up to 22 people.
 The room is spacious with natural daylight.
 There is a choice to choose a menu from Sereia restaurant or to have a meat menu from The Common.
 I organized a breakfast and a meat dinner in this room – the service and the food were excellent for both events.